 Miranda Blennerhassett was born in Scotland and now lives and works in Dublin.
-She received her BA from Duncan of Jordanstone College of Art in Dundee, Scotland, and her MFA from the National College of Art and Design in Dublin.
+She received her MFA from the National College of Art and Design in Dublin and her BA from Duncan of Jordanstone College of Art in Dundee, Scotland.

 Select exhibitions include: Cathedral Windows, Einszueins, Berlin, 2020; staring forms, Temple Bar Gallery + Studios, Dublin, 2019; Sixteen Memos for the Next Millenium, NARS Foundation, New York, 2018; Jealous Wall, Luan Gallery, Athlone, 2017; The Headless City, Tulca, Galway, 2016; What is and What Might Be, Highlanes Gallery, Drogheda, 2015; Evident Care, The Suttie Arts Space, Aberdeen, 2015

 Select residencies include: MASS MoCA, Massachusetts; NARS, New York; SIM, Reykjavik; Ballinglen Arts Centre, Mayo.